HCDigitalScholarship/anthro281/data/topics/alaska-map.md

 title: Mapping Alaska Land Use
 thumbnail: ""
 ---
-Note: The layers and boundaries included on the below ArcGIS maps are not exact and are provided for the purposes of comparison and visualization.

 PHOTO SOURCES FROM ARCGIS MAPS

 “Aklavik.”
 In Wikipedia, October 17, 2021. <https://en.wikipedia.org/w/index.php?title=Aklavik&oldid=1050332468>.